 - 12 ounces Brussels sprouts

-- 5 tablespoon butter divided
+- 5 tablespoon unsalted butter divided

-- 1/8 teaspoon black pepper (or to taste)
+- ⅛ teaspoon black pepper (or to taste)

 - 1 lemon zested and juiced

-Meanwhile, in a heavy-bottomed skillet set over medium heat, add the diced pancetta and cook until brown and crisp, approx. 5 minutes.
+- Meanwhile, in a heavy-bottomed skillet set over medium heat, add the diced pancetta and cook until brown and crisp, approx. 5 minutes.
 Remove the pancetta to a paper towel-lined plate.
 Drain the excess grease from the pan, leaving 1 tablespoon in the pan.

-Add one tablespoon of butter to the pancetta drippings.
+- Add one tablespoon of butter to the pancetta drippings.
 Add the Brussels sprouts and cook until slightly browned and softened, approx. 5 minutes.
 Season with pepper.
 Transfer the Brussels sprouts to a plate and set aside.